kristapsdz/lowdown/README.md

 - footnotes
 - disabled inline HTML (truly an evil feature of Markdown)
 - "smartypants" enabled

+Individual features can be emabled and disabled at will.

 The following modifications to the HTML5 output have been made: